Ken Lewis (musician): Career

 Also in 2008, Lewis contributed to the Kanye West album, 808s & Heartbreak, performing staccato flute on "Heartless" and creating the orchestral section in "RoboCop".
 In 2010, he continued working with West, contributing to his next album, My Beautiful Dark Twisted Fantasy.
 His vocals and brass arrangements were featured on "All of the Lights", and he (along with Alvin Fields) provided the chant vocals on "Power".
 He was also an engineer on Eminem's album, Recovery, that would eventually be nominated for the Grammy Award for Album of the Year and won the award for Best Rap Album.
 Also that year, he mixed Jeremih's "Down on Me" (featuring 50 Cent).
 In 2011, Lewis created the choir and live band arrangements for Drake's "Lord Knows", which appeared on his album, Take Care.
 He contributed to five songs on the Jay-Z and Kanye West album, Watch the Throne, in various roles including writer, horn arranger, musician, vocalist, engineer, and accordion player.

 In 2011 and 2012, he was noted for creating the "big drums" for both Fun.'s "We Are Young" and Alicia Keys' "Girl on Fire".
 In 2011, he also founded Audio School Online, an instructional platform with video tutorials and lessons on how to produce and engineer music.
 In 2013, he was a co-producer on 9 songs on the J. Cole album, Born Sinner, and produced the song, "Don't Front", on the Eminem album, The Marshall Mathers LP 2.
 He is also a writer and performer on Lil Wayne's "Believe Me" (featuring Drake).
 In 2014, Lewis wrote some of the lyrics for the Rick Ross song, "Sanctified" (featuring Kanye West and Big Sean).
 He also mixed the Wu Tang Clan's entire secret double album, Once Upon a Time in Shaolin, which was notably auctioned as only a single copy.

 In 2015, he earned a songwriting credit on the Kendrick Lamar track, "The Blacker the Berry", which appeared on Lamar's album, To Pimp a Butterfly.
 He was also an engineer on the multi-platinum single, "Uptown Funk", by Mark Ronson and featuring Bruno Mars.
 That year, he also founded the Music School Online, which is similar to Audio School Online except that it has video tutorials and lessons geared toward teaching students how to sing or play instruments.

 In 2016, he contributed to Lady Gaga's album, Joanne, playing drums on the track, "Come to Mama".
+In the same year, he also contributed to Mars's album, 24K Magic, playing additional horns on the track, "Perm".
 In the following years, Lewis has worked on multiple BTS projects (You Never Walk Alone, Love Yourself: Tear, etc.) and Taylor Swift's 2019 album, Lover.
 With Brent Kolatalo as part of their production team Katalyst, Lewis has produced songs for Future, Ciara, Eminem, X Ambassadors, Kendrick Lamar, K Michelle, Kanye West, Jay-Z, Des Rocs, and many others.